rob-blackbourn/jetblack-messagebus/README.md

 SSL connections are recommended when using authentication to prevent password snooping.

+For more information see [here](docs/authentication.md).

 ### Authorization

 Many financial feeds require the distribution of data to be restricted to those who have paid for it.
 This message bus supports such authorization, such that it will not transmit data to clients that are not entitled to receive it.

+A discussion of the authorization mechanism cn be found [here](docs/authorization.md).